 The stator is the middle part of the impeller and turbine.
 It sends transmission fluid back to the impeller in the right direction and multiplies the torque.

 The one-way clutch connects the stator to the fixed shaft of the transmission.
-So, the stator spins in its direction identical to the turbine.
+So, the stator spins in a direction identical to that of the turbine.
 It doesn’t rotate in the direction of the fluid.

 The fluid at the center of the turbine moves in opposition to the direction it enters.
 It causes the fluid to change its path of flow.